 This is a part time course.
-At least 2 hours formal training will be delivered at CCF every Sunday for fifteen months but students would be expected to attend for longer hours as necessary to tend their plots and undertake the more practical aspects of the training.
+On average, there will be about 4 hours formal training per fortnight delivered at CCF on Sundays for approximately fifteen months, but students would be expected to attend for longer hours as necessary to tend their plots and undertake the more practical aspects of the training.

 For further information about the course, please email Keith Colls at firstname.lastname@example.org.
 You can hear an extended conversation between Keith Colls, Zina Richardson and Scotty Foster about this course and its relationship with a new farming cooperative being established in Canberra in a podcast on Soundcloud here.
 This conversation was recorded at radio 2XX in Canberra as part of the program Behind the Lines.

 Introductory gardening sessions.
 These sessions will be designed for beginner gardeners and for plotholders just starting out in their allotment.
 They will be a mixture of online and face to face sessions.
 These will be held every month.
-Details of the subject matter to be covered will be available here shortly.
+For more details and calendar of courses click here.

 Advanced gardening sessions.
 These sessions are for those who are not new to gardening but who want to know more.
 These will include visits to commercial market gardens and farms and more advanced topics such as grafting and pruning, using lacto-bacillus in composting as well as standard Indore composting and much more.
 Like the introductory gardening sessions, these are being planned monthly.